prettier/prettier/docs/install.md

 :::info

-What is `bun` doing at the start? `bun exec prettier` runs the locally installed version of Prettier.
-We’ll leave off the `bun` part for brevity throughout the rest of this file!
+What is `bun exec` doing at the start? `bun exec prettier` runs the locally installed version of Prettier.
+We’ll leave off the `bun exec` part for brevity throughout the rest of this file!

 :::